Verdiss/TI-Economic-Equalization-Overhaul/README.md

 ### Version History
+0.1.6 - 2022-10-19:

+-Reworked economy investment GDP growth.
+Growth now receives a modifier determined by an exponential decay function of GDP per capita.
+This speeds up growth in poor nations, and slows down growth in rich nations.

+-GDP gain from resource and core economic regions now has diminishing returns, with the first region giving 20% more growth, the second giving 10%, the third 5%, and the fourth and beyond 2%.

+-Additional changes to base GDP gain, and impact from demographic stats such as education, that go alongside the exponential decay system.

+-These changes together should result in a country with 20% economy priority gaining 15% annual GDP growth if poor (<15k GDP per capita), 5% if moderately rich (~50k GDP per capita), and <1% if very rich (80k+ GDP per capita).

+-Reduced the money gained from spoils by around 40%.

+-Reduced the annual money gained from funding by 50%.

 0.1.5 - 2022-10-18:

 -Added effect to four global technologies (Arrival International Relations, Unity Movements, Great Nations, and Arrival Governance) that reduces the control cost of a nation to be the base to the power of 0.98, 0.95, 0.90, or 0.85 depending on the number of these techs researched